 However, amidst all the chaos was also the solution.

-Soon after the disruption of their businesses, the owners realized they couldn’t go like this for long.
+Soon after their businesses’ disruption, the owners realized they couldn’t go like this for long.
 An alternative was required to keep the show running.
 That’s when the foreordained plan of action struck thousands of business owners – the idea to take their business online.

 The Birth Of Their Online Stores